ldeng7/matrics/README.md

 for building the dynamic library:

 - CUDA SDK 6
-- Supported MSVC or GC with the CUDA SDK
+- Supported MSVC or GCC with the CUDA SDK